TempusOwl/bm-userscript/README.md

 Userscript that takes advantage of custom triggers you may have created in BM, as well as parse important text.
 I made this help color code important details like Squad Leaders, among other things.
 Having 100 users on a table with varying info can make parsing rather hard, this makes it easy.

 ## Known Issues
 - Some elements like Copy Button or Community Ban List may eat clicks when it's being updated, if it does not work click again.
+Refreshing the page resolve most issues if you encounter any.

 ## Features Of This main-script.js
 * Highly customizable!